pepstock-org/Charba/readme.md

  * add `ControllerRegistrationHandler` interface to set to a `ControllerType` constructor in order to enable the notification before and after the controller registration to CHART.JS.
  * add `autoFontSize` property to meter and gauge options in order to enable or disable auto calculation of font size and use the font size provided by the user.
  * add `NONE` item in the `Render` enumeration in order to disable the label rendering in meter and gauge charts.
+ * enable `fontColor` property to be set by callback in meter and gauge charts.

 ### _Callbacks_